Planet

 The energy trilemma

-The trilemma is the balancing of three dimensions of energy supply so that it is secure, equitable and environmentally sustainable.
+The energy trilemma is the balancing of three dimensions of energy supply so that it is secure, equitable and environmentally sustainable.

 • Energy security requires energy supplies, which are reliable, withstand, and bounce back from significant shocks.